justisGipson/cheatsheets/README.md

 ## Dev Cheatsheets

-Just offloading my collection of cheatsheets here for reference later.
+Just offloading my collection of cheatsheets, pdfs and ebooks here for reference later.
 Going to organize and set up a folder structure as I add more.

+On the horizon...
+Folder structure
+Better organization
+Refactor README to serve as a table of contents Linkages to books
+MORE CONTENT